 An experienced estates lawyer, he also advises and acts for charities in probate disputes, disputes as to the administration of estates and the removal of personal representatives, and in claims under the Inheritance (Provision for Family and Dependants) Act 1975.

 He has wide-ranging experience of the charity sector in Northern Ireland, dealing with issues arising from the ongoing implementation of the Charities Act (Northern Ireland) 2008 and, in particular, the calling forward of institutions for registration.

-He is a member of the Charity Law Association’s working party responding to the Charity Commission’s consultation on its new trustee disqualification power and the Law Commission’s consultation on the reform of the law of wills.
+He was a member of the Charity Law Association’s working party responding to the Charity Commission’s consultation on its new trustee disqualification power and the Law Commission’s consultation on the reform of the law of wills.